CarliJoy/django-pint/README.md

 ## Help wanted
 I am currently not working with Django anymore.
-Therefore the Maintance of this project is not a priority for me anymore.
+Therefore the Maintenance of this project is not a priority for me anymore.
 If there is anybody that could imagine helping out maintaining the project, send me a mail.

 ## Compatibility